-5.3 Prostitution laws apply only to adults, making minors under 18 specifically immune from this offense.
+5.3 Prostitution laws apply only to adults, preventing criminalization of minors under 18 for prostitution offenses.

 Note: This is consistent with defining a minor in prostitution as a victim of domestic minor sex trafficking.
 This also establishes that a prostituted minor will not be charged as an offender, in either juvenile or adult criminal court, but rather, will be protected as a victim.